 Please note, where possible, we will allow KS1 and Year 3 & 4 parents into the grounds to collect children as soon as Year 5 & 6 children are off the grounds and it is safe to do so and as soon as children and staff are ready.
 On occasion, you may need to wait until the designated collect and drop off times.

 Children have the choice as to whether they bring sandwiches from home or choose from the lunchtime menu on offer (this is already available on the school website).

 The following organisation for lunchtimes has been put in place:

-- Each bubble has been allocated a time slot for hot dinners to ensure all children eat in the designated time.
+- Each bubble has been allocated a time slot for hot dinners to ensure all children eat at the designated time.

 - Each year group will be allocated a space to eat their lunch.